Benhgift/tag-forest/README.md

  * Make the process automatic without pressing gy

 ## Long Term Goal:
-  Make a spaced repitition program that links in with this to provide targeted review. (only gives your notes on astro physics if it's given you the parent topic notes first for instance)
+  Make a spaced repitition program that links in with this to provide targeted review. (only gives your notes on astro physics if it's given you the parent topic's notes first for instance)